-A contract shall be in force between a home nursing or home services agency and a client shall be in force.5 Aa copy of the contract shall be which is provided to the client and a copy shall be of which is maintained in the client file at the agency.
-If the agency has both a home services license and a home nursing license, the agency shall maintain two separate client contracts, one for skilled medical care and one for non-medical services.
-The contracts document shall be printed in no less than 12 point type, and shall include at least the following elements in the body or through supporting documents or attachments:
+A contract shall be in force between a home nursing or home services agency and a client_shall be in force, Aa copy of the contract shall be which is provided to the client and a copy shall be of which is maintained in the client file at the agency.
+If the agency has both a home services license and a home nursing license, the agency shall maintain two separate client contracts, one

-a) Client consent to receive services;

-- b) The name, street address, mailing address and telephone number of the agency; - c) The name, mailing address and telephone number of the persons designated as the agency manager and/or other individual beyond the in-home worker to contact in regard to questions, problems, needs or concerns; - d) A statement describing the agency license status; - e) Indication and assurance of compliance by the agency with the requirements of the licensing Act, including compliance with the Health Care Worker Background Check Act; - f) The duration of the contract; - g) The rate to be paid by the client and a detailed description of services to be provided as a part of the rate; - h) A description of the process through which the contract may be modified, amended or terminated; - i) A description of the agency complaint resolution process; - j) The billing and payment procedures and requirements; - k) A statement regarding the agency's policy on notification of a relative or other individual in case of an emergency; - 1) A notice as developed and provided by the agency, indicating the responsible party for the following: - 1) Employer of the in-home/licensed worker; - 2) Liability for the in-home/licensed worker; - 3) Payment of wages to the in-home/licensed worker;
+- a) Client consent to receive services; - b) The name, street address, mailing address and telephone number of the agency; - c) The name, mailing address and telephone number of the persons designated as the agency manager and/or other individual beyond the in-home worker to contact in regard to questions, problems, needs or concerns; - d) A statement describing the agency license status; - e) Indication and assurance of compliance by the agency with the requirements of the licensing Act, including compliance with the Health Care Worker Background Check Act; - f) The duration of the contract; - g) The rate to be paid by the client and a detailed description of services to be provided as a part of the rate; - h) A description of the process through which the contract may be modified, amended or terminated; - i) A description of the agency complaint resolution process; - j) The billing and payment procedures and requirements; - k) A statement regarding the agency's policy on notification of a relative or other individual in case of an emergency; - 1) A notice as developed and provided by the agency, indicating the responsible party for the following: - 1) Employer of the in-home/licensed worker; - 2) Liability for the in-home/licensed worker;

-- 4) Payment of employment taxes, unemployment insurance, and worker's compensation for the in-home/licensed worker; - 5) Payment of Social Security taxes for the in-home/licensed worker; - 6) Day-to-day supervision of the in-home/licensed worker; - 7) Assignment of duties to the in-home/licensed worker; - 8) Responsibility for hiring, firing and disciplining discipline of the inhome/licensed worker; and - 9) Provision of equipment or materials for the in-home/licensed worker's use in providing services to the consumer.
+- 3) Payment of wages to the in-home/licensed worker; - 4) Payment of employment taxes, unemployment insurance, and worker's compensation for the in-home/licensed worker; - 5) Payment of Social Security taxes for the in-home/licensed worker; - 6) Day-to-day supervision of the in-home/licensed worker; - 7) Assignment of duties to the in-home/licensed worker; - 8) Responsibility for hiring, firing and discipliningdiscipline of the inhome/licensed worker; and - 9) Provision of equipment or materials for the in-home/licensed worker's use in providing services to the consumer.